chris-french/next_website_v2/public/data/chr_resume.md

 Full-stack developer with an emphasis on automation, data engineering, and analytics using Python and Node.
 Worked in several industries -- GIS, logistics, medical insurance -- at companies like Microsoft, Esri, and C.H.
 Robinson.
 Experience with building back-end systems in the cloud (Azure, AWS, Spark, Glue) and front-end design (React/Gatsby/Next.js).
 Created and maintained microservices and pipelines.

 I may have done a PhD in philosophy, but I'm a programer at heart (I have been since I was in high school).
 I love to build tools and systems.
-Right now, In my spare time, I'm working on game mechanics in C++ and C#.
+In my spare time, I work on game mechanics and game engine extensions in C++ and C#.
 My current project is writing a C++ module for Godot to use the [EnTT](https://github.com/skypjack/entt) entity component system for 4x/strategy games.

 ## Expertise: